Collaborative Document Editing with Multiple Users and AI Agents: Results

 \subsubsection{Ad-hoc tasks (i.e. delegation in comments)}

 Tasks in comments most frequently concerned drafting (36) and revising (34), and less frequently outlining (4).
 Users' primary intents in comment delegations were inspiration (35), improving the text / readability (24), efficiency (21), and learning (17).
 The mean text length was 12.23 words (SD=11.75, range: 0-66).
 Note that we removed the mentioning of agents before computing length (e.g. ``@aiRephraser'').
+Ad-hoc tasks for drafting were assigned most often to agents with the roles co-author (19), advisor (8), the general AI author (8), and editor (2).
+For revising, ad-hoc tasks were assigned most often to agents with the roles co-author (12), advisor (6), editor (6), the general AI author (5), and agents with an assistant role (5).
+Ad-hoc tasks for outlining were assigned to agents with an editor role (3), and the general AI author (1).